newsnowlabs/runcvm/README.md

 docker run --runtime=runcvm --name ubuntu1 --rm -it ubuntu
 ```

-RUNCVM aims to be a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualisation technology.
-In this sense, RUNCVM has similar aims to [Kata Containers](https://katacontainers.io/).
+RunCVM aims to be a secure container runtime with lightweight virtual machines that feel and perform like containers, but provide stronger workload isolation using hardware virtualisation technology.
+In this sense, RunCVM has similar aims to [Kata Containers](https://katacontainers.io/).

-However, RUNCVM:
+However, RunCVM:

 - Uses a lightweight 'wrapper-runtime' technology that piggybacks the standard container runtime `runc`, making its code footprint and external dependencies extremely small, and its internals extremely simple and easy to tailor for specific purposes.
 - Is written almost entirely in shell script, for simplicity, portability and ease of development.
 - Is compatible with `docker run` (with experimental support for `podman run`).
 - Has no external dependencies (except for Docker/Podman).

-RUNCVM makes some trade-offs in return for this simplicity.
+RunCVM makes some trade-offs in return for this simplicity.
 See the full list of [features and limitations](#features-and-limitations).

-RUNCVM was born out of difficulties experienced getting the Docker and Podman CLIs to launch Kata Containers, and a belief that launching containerised workloads in VMs needn't be so complicated.
+RunCVM was born out of difficulties experienced getting the Docker and Podman CLIs to launch Kata Containers, and a belief that launching containerised workloads in VMs needn't be so complicated.

-> **Support launching images:** If you encounter any Docker image that launches in a standard container runtime that does not launch in RUNCVM,
+> **Support launching images:** If you encounter any Docker image that launches in a standard container runtime that does not launch in RunCVM,
 or launches but with unexpected behaviour, please [raise an issue](https://github.com/newsnowlabs/runcvm/issues) titled _Launch failure for image `<image>`_ or _Unexpected behaviour for image `<image>`_.

 ## Contents